Magnolia zenii

 Magnolia zenii is a species of plant in the family Magnoliaceae.
 It is endemic to China.

 Listed as "critically endangered," there were only a few dozen found left of these when the variety was first discovered in China in 1931 according to MEG McCONAHEY writing in THE PRESS DEMOCRAT.

+As of 2007, only a single population of 18 trees on the north slopes of Baohua Mountain near Zhenjiang had been documented.

 Taxonomy

 Magnolia zenii was described by botanist Wan-Chun Cheng in 1933.